ARM-software/arm-trusted-firmware/docs/design/trusted-board-boot-build.rst

        all fip

    The result of this build will be the bl1.bin and the fip.bin binaries.
-This FIP will include the certificates corresponding to the Chain of Trust described in the TBBR-client document.
+This FIP will include the certificates corresponding to the selected Chain of Trust.
 These certificates can also be found in the output build directory.

 #.
 The optional FWU_FIP contains any additional images to be loaded from
    Non-Volatile storage during the :ref:`Firmware Update (FWU)` process.
 To build the